microsoft-dx/ms-monday-social-network/README.md

 > For information about managing `SQL` databases from web applications, [check this resource.](https://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-rest-service-aspnet-api-sql-database/)
 > This resource uses an `SQL` database host in [Azure (Microsoft Azure SQL Service).](https://azure.microsoft.com/en-us/documentation/services/sql-database/)

-We should also add authentication and authorization to our application.
+We should also add **authentication and authorization** to our application.

 > For samples and documentation about authentication and authorization, [see this resource.](http://www.asp.net/web-api/overview/security)

 Another step is to publish our entire application in the cloud.
-This would give us the ability to scale up and down on demand.
+This would give us the ability to **scale up and down on demand**.

 Furthermore, we can start creating mobile applications that consume data from the server we just created.